For Authors|For Editors|For Reviewers

 An 'author' is generally considered to be someone who has made substantive intellectual contributions to a published study.
 According to the ICMJE guidelines, to qualify as an author one should have (i) made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; and (ii) been involved in drafting the manuscript or revising it critically for important intellectual content; and (iii) given final approval of the version to be published.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content; and (iv) agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Acquisition of funding, collection of data or general supervision of the research group alone; does not usually justify authorship.

 The individual contributions of authors to the manuscript should be specified, and initials should be used to refer to each author's contribution (e.g., WK and LMC designed the research study; WK, XGH, CGG, CGL, YKL, LF, SML and XCZ performed the research; XGH and CGG collected and analyzed the data.
-WK and LMC has been involved in drafting the manuscript and all authors have been involved in revising it critically for important intellectual content.
+WK and LMC have been involved in drafting the manuscript and all authors have been involved in revising it critically for important intellectual content.
 All authors give final approval of the version to be published.
 All authors have participated sufficiently in the work to take public responsibility for appropriate portions of the content and agreed to be accountable for all aspects of the work in ensuring that questions related to its accuracy or integrity).
 If any changes to the list of authors of a manuscript are necessary after the initial submission but before publication, the corresponding author must contact the journal staff and provide a clear reason for the change.

 All manuscripts must be submitted by an author and may not be submitted by a third party.

-The corresponding author takes primary responsibility for communication with the journal and editorial office during the submission process, throughout peer review, and during publication.
+The corresponding author takes primary responsibility for communication with the journal and Editorial Office during the submission process, throughout peer-review, and during publication.
 The corresponding author is also responsible for ensuring that the submission adheres to Discovery Medicine requirements including, but not exclusive to, details of authorship, study ethics and ethics approval, clinical trial registration documents, and conflict of interest declaration.
 The corresponding author should also be available post-publication to respond to any queries or critiques.
-Although the corresponding author has primary responsibility for correspondence with Discovery Medicine, the Discovery Medicine editors should send copies of all correspondence to all listed authors.
+Although the corresponding author has primary responsibility for correspondence with Discovery Medicine, the Discovery Medicine Editors should send copies of all correspondence to all listed authors.

 4.3.3 Ethics Approval and Consent to Participate